 If you’ve looked into vehicle programs and ways to reimburse employees for mileage, you’ve likely come across the most popular options: company-provided vehicle programs, car allowance programs, mileage reimbursement programs and FAVR vehicle reimbursement plan.
 Of these programs, the FAVR vehicle reimbursement plan stands apart.
 But how?
 What is a FAVR Vehicle Reimbursement plan?
 And why might it be the best choice for your company?

 FAVR, which stands for “Fixed and Variable Rate,” is a vehicle program grounded in IRS revenue procedure.
+It has a few different names.
+Some refer to it as a FAVR reimbursement plan or a FAVR mileage reimbursement.
 Companies can use this procedure to reimburse driving employees tax-free for both the fixed and variable costs associated with driving for business.
 Put simply, it is the fairest, most accurate and most cost-effective way to reimburse driving employees who use their own vehicles for work.

 As mentioned above, the FAVR vehicle reimbursement plan is divided into two costs: fixed costs and variable costs.
 What makes a cost fixed and what makes a cost variable?
 Let’s take a closer look at each.